Just how wealthy is Jeff Bezos? Turns out he’s so wealthy that it’s hard to apply any context… but we’ll try.

 …which in turn depends on how much entrepreneurs are prepared to invest in order to achieve said rate of profit…

-Classical and Marxian advocates of the Labour Theory of Value suggest that the value of a product can instead be measured according to the hours of socially necessary labour time needed to efficiently produce it.
 The basis of this belief being that where the decision was taken to manufacture something, then someone must have persuaded workers to manufacture not only that product but consequentially all the components needed for assembly, and also to mine and refine all the raw materials that go into those.
 Since that would have entailed financially compensating numerous workers throughout the supply chain for the hours they variously expended on doing so, the instigator of this process must have perceived it to be worth the effort.
-LTV is therefore figurative in the sense that it can notionally assign value to anything, irrespective of commercial viability, based on how many worker-hours are required to manufacture it.
+LTV is therefore figurative in the sense that it can notionally assign value to anything, irrespective of commercial viability, based on the socially necessary labour time required to manufacture it.

 LTV considers value from the perspective of manufacturing a good, while STV considers value from the perspective of marketing a good.
-There isn’t a right way of looking at this, it’s merely a case of chicken and egg.
+Setting logical fallacies aside, there isn’t a right way of looking at this, it’s merely a case of chicken and egg.